prathmesh-ka-github/DripAnime/README.md

 ![Webapp preview img](image.png)

-Now this project's Backend and Database is being hosted on a third-party website hosting service "**Render.com**"
+Now this project's Backend and Database is being hosted on a third-party website hosting service "**Vercel.app**"

->**Render.com is a unified cloud to build and run all your apps and websites with free TLS certificates, global CDN, private networks and auto deploys from Git.**
+>**Vercel provides the developer tools and cloud infrastructure to build, scale, and secure a faster, more personalized web.**
 </br>

 ### To initialize and deploy the webapp use -

 ```
-npm build server
+npm build
 npm run server
 ```
 then the app will deploy on localhost with the port specified.
 You will get the feedback in your terminal.